 Solution: As per the given question,

-Length of the field = 50 meters
+The length of the field = 50 meters

-Width of the field = 30 meters
+The width of the field = 30 meters

 By the formula of perimeter of a rectangular field, we know that the total distance around the field will be,